 It’s Easier To Get Money From Them

-Furthermore, angel investors are sometimes successful business people or independently wealthy individuals who are looking to invest their own money in early stage companies.
+Furthermore, angel investors are sometimes successful business people or high-net-worth individuals who are looking to invest their own money in early-stage companies.
 This means that they are not beholden to a company or investment firm and can make decisions more quickly.
 Moreover, angel investors can be anyone who has the money and interest to invest in your business.
-This means that friends, family, or other members of your network could become angel investors.
+This means that friends, family, or other members of your professional social networks could become angel investors.

 They Are Easier To Work With